szabolcstoth/robotframework-basics/docs/01-greetings/08-global-variables.md

     *** Test Cases ***
     Original Greetings
         [Tags]    ubuntu
-        [Documentation]    This test case checks that the Print Your Name keyword works as expected.
+        [Documentation]    This test case verifies that the Print Your Name keyword works as expected.
         Print Your Name
         Print Your Name    ${YOUR_NAME}